 Following the completion of this offering, our directors will be divided into three classes serving staggered three-year terms.
-Class I, Class II, Class II and Class III directors will serve until our annual meetings of stockholders in 2011, 2012 and 2013, respectively.
+Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2011, 2012 and 2013, respectively.
 We expect that the Class I directors will be Messrs.
-Crisp and Whalen, the Class II directors will be Messrs.
-Joung and Hwang and the Class III directors will be Messrs.
-Kagan, Tong and Joyce.
+Crisp and Whalen, the Class III directors will be Messrs.
+Stagan, Tong and Joyce.
 At each annual meeting of stockholders held after the initial classification, directors will be elected to succeed the class of directors whose terms have expired.
 This classification of our board of directors could have the effect of increasing the length of time necessary to change the composition of a majority of the board of directors.
 In general, at least two annual meetings of stockholders will be necessary for stockholders to effect a change in a majority of the members of the board of directors.